RhodesPeter/online-console-options/README.md

 An introduction to console options when starting out as a software developer.

-Code simulators and consoles are a great tool for creating pieces of code and debugging purposes.
+Code compilers and consoles are a great tool for creating small pieces of code and debugging purposes.
 <br>These tools are particularly useful when solving Codewars katas.

 There are many different options to suit your coding requirements.
 Here are some popular suggestions with pros and cons for each.